KevinAst/astx-redux-util/src/docs/guide/fullExample.md

 sub-reducers into one, applying conditional logic as needed through functional decomposition!

+**Please NOTE**:

-**Please note** that we use the {@tutorial originalReducerState} to determine if the widget has changed from ANY of the prior sub-reducers (see the discussion of this topic in the provided link).
+1. The {@tutorial originalReducerState} is used to determine when the widget has changed from ANY of the prior sub-reducers (see the discussion of this topic in the provided link).

+2. The curHash should only be maintained when the widget has content (i.e. non-null).
+This is accomplished through the **nesting** of conditionalReducer (the outer one insures the widget is non-null).

-**Also note** that contrary to any **red flags** that may have been raised on your initial glance of the code, **it is OK** to mutate the curState variable in our third reducer, because we know a new instance has already been created (via one of the prior reducers).
+3. Contrary to any **red flags** that may have been raised on your initial glance of the code, **it is OK** to mutate the `widget` state in the last reducer, because we know one of the prior reducers has injected a new widget instance (via the `originalReducerState !== widget` condition).

 **Life is GOOD!**